| ||||||||||||

 In his early career, from 1972 to 1976, Paul was Lecturer and then Assistant Professor of Political Science at Empire State College of the State University of New York.
 In 1976, he took a position with the Middle East Research & Information Project (MERIP) as a member of the Editorial Committee of Middle East Report magazine.
 Paul later served on the MERIP Board and was appointed Executive Director of the organization.
 From 1989-1993 he worked full-time as a writer and consultant with projects for Human Rights Watch, Oxford University Press, Physicians for Human Rights, and Hill & Wang publishers, among others.

 Paul has served on more than a dozen boards and committees.
 He was Chair of the Board of Trustees of the World Fellowship Center.
 Other past affiliations include the Committee for an Exploratory Study of Graduate Education in Political Science of the American Political Science Association and the Editorial Committee of Peuples Méditérranéens.
 From 1995-1999, Paul was the representative of the International Federation of Human Rights at UN headquarters.
-Since 1995, he has frequently served as Chair of the NGO Working Group on the Security Council and he is currently Co-Chair of the group.
+Between 1995 and 2010, he frequently served as Chair or Vice Chair of the NGO Working Group on the Security Council.
+He was the founding Convener of the NGO working Group on Food & Hunger from 2008 through 2012.
 He is a member of the Academic Council on the UN System and he is currently board Chair of the Repast Baroque Ensemble, a New York City based classical music performance group.
-His honors include the World Hunger Media Award and a “Peacemaker” award by the Nuclear Age Peace Foundation.
+He is also Co-Chair of the Trinity House Tenants Association.
+His honors include the World Hunger Media Award and a "Peacemaker" award by the Nuclear Age Peace Foundation.

-Paul gives many lectures and speeches at venues including UN conferences, college and university events, professional society gatherings, and political meetings.
-He constantly responds to interview requests from the print and broadcast media and in recent years he has given 150-200 interviews annually.
+Paul has given many lectures and speeches at venues including UN conferences, college and university events, professional society gatherings, and political meetings.
+He has also given hundreds of interviews to print and broadcast media.
 He has authored well over a hundred articles and reviews in academic journals, magazines and other print media, and he has written dozens of policy papers for Global Policy Forum.
 He has served as an editor of the Oxford Companion to Politics of the World (1989-2006).
 His most recent book is Humanity Comes of Age.

 He has traveled to 25 countries and, in addition to English, he speaks (with different degrees of proficiency) French, Spanish, German and Arabic.
 Among his early employment, he was a boatyard worker, a river raft guide in the wilderness area of Idaho, and a cowboy in Venezuela.
 He enjoys offshore sailing, skiing and stargazing.
 He is married, has two grown sons, and lives in Manhattan.